-- 1. Open the clamp, then connect the sample tubing from the gas collection bag to the sample-draw detector's inlet line.
+- 1. Open the clamp, then connect the sample tubing from the gas collection bag to the sample draw detector's inlet line.
 This step is not necessary if you verified a fresh air environment earlier in this procedure. - 2.
-Allow the reading to stabilize for approximately 1 minute. - 3.
-Verify a voltmeter reading of $100 \text{ mV} \pm 2 \text{ mV}$ at the AMP 1 and AMP 2 test points for the CO and H2S channels as described in the Preparing for Calibration section above. - 4.
-If necessary, use a small flat-blade screwdriver to adjust the zero pot for the CO or H2S channel until the voltmeter reading is $100 \text{ mV} \pm 2 \text{ mV}$. - 5.
+Allow the reading to stabilize for 1 minute.

+- 3. Verify a voltmeter reading of $100 \text{ mV} \pm 2 \text{ mV}$ at the AMP 1 test points for the CO channel as described in the Preparing for Calibration section above. - 4.
+If necessary, use a small flat-blade screwdriver to adjust the zero pot for the CO channel until the voltmeter reading is $100 \text{ mV} \pm 2 \text{ mV}$ . - 5.
 The zero (fresh air) readings for the LEL and oxygen channels are set at the controller.
 See the controller operator's manual for instructions to set the zero readings. - 6.
-If you did not use zero air to set the zero reading, connect the sample tubing from the sample bag to the sample-draw detector's inlet line at or near the sample-draw detector's INLET fitting. - 7.
-Allow the sample-draw pump to draw out any residual gas in the gas collection bag. - 8.
+Connect the sample tubing from the sample bag to the sample draw detector's inlet line at or near the sample draw detector's INLET fitting. - 7.
+Allow the sample draw pump to draw out any residual gas in the gas collection bag. - 8.
 Disconnect the sample tubing from the inlet line, then close the clamp. - 9.
 Connect the sample tubing from the gas collection bag to the fixed flow regulator, then open the clamp. - 10.
 Screw the fixed flow regulator onto the calibration gas cylinder. - 11.
 Turn the on/off knob on the regulator counterclockwise to open it.
 The gas collection bag begins to fill. - 12.
 When the bag is full, turn the on/off knob on the regulator clockwise to close it. - 13.
 Close the clamp, then disconnect the sample tubing from the fixed flow regulator. - 14.
 Unscrew the fixed flow regulator from the cylinder.